Getting an Interview

 - Associate (10)

 - Project Manager (8)

 - Summer Intern (6)

-I applied through college or university and the process took a day - interviewed at Citi (New York, NY) in November 2011.
+I applied through college or university.
+The process took 1 day.
+I interviewed at Citi (New York, NY) in November 2011.

-I applied through college or university and the process took 2+ weeks - interviewed at Citi (New York, NY) in February 2009.
+I applied through college or university.
+The process took 2+ weeks.
+I interviewed at Citi (New York, NY) in February 2009.

-I applied through college or university and the process took 2 days - interviewed at Citi in October 2009.
+I applied through college or university.
+The process took 2 days.
+I interviewed at Citi in October 2009.

 First round of interviews occurred in school.
 Pretty much talk about your resume and all your work experiences.
 Typically, you would have either one or two people interviewing you, depending on how many candidates they are.
 In my case, it was a one-on-one interview.
 Second round of interviews was in New York City, called a super analyst day.
 There was a reception followed by the interviews.
 Citygroup covers the expenses to New York City including food, airfare, taxi fare etc.

 Keep in touch with the recruiter.
 A lot of times they don't respond, but they probably read it.